Chopping Mall: Filming

 Wynorski says Roger Corman took him out to lunch before making the film.
 He bought a yellow pad, and after lunch he said "this here is what you gotta do", and he gave me film school in an hour.
 "Everything I learned in film school didn't count, but what he said made a lot of sense and I still have that yellow pad and I live by it.
 I now have it memorized, many dos and don'ts."

 The film was intended to be shot on location at the Beverly Center, but the production was unable to afford their fee; instead, the majority of filming took place in the Sherman Oaks Galleria, where Fast Times at Ridgemont High (1982) and Commando (1985) had also been shot.
 The Beverly Center was used for exterior shots instead.

 Mitchell later recalls, "I think we both felt a pretty fair amount of pressure when we started shooting.
 It was Julie’s picture, but it was still Roger’s company, and he was the bottom line.
 We both very much wanted to make him happy."
 He says, "the specter of Roger loomed large for the first couple of days", but after the second or third night, Corman said they were doing a "very fine job".
 "So there was a collective sigh of relief on our part that we were making Roger happy, and that’s what really mattered," says Mitchell.

 Wynorski says that Bartel and Woronov ad-libbed the bulk of their parts.

 Mitchell estimates filming took 20 days at the Galleria and two days at Corman's studios.

 Release and legacy

 Concorde Pictures gave the film a regional test market release under the title Killbots on March 21, 1986.
 After it fared poorly with audiences, the film was truncated and re-titled Chopping Mall, under which it was theatrically released in Pittsburgh on September 5, 1986, and in New York City on November 14, 1986.

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 22 out of 100, based on four critics, indicating "generally unfavorable" reviews.